 If you say you want to do it but aren’t figuring out how to make it happen then you’re in the all talk and no action category and that will keep you on the couch watching reruns of Two and a Half Men for a long time.

-And once you do it?
+And once you start emptying out that bucket list of travel dreams?
 You will develop an insatiable desire to continue to do more.

 If you want more specifics or advice leave a comment and we’ll try to be helpful (albeit possibly in a smartypants way).